Hyra/mindthecode.com/_posts/2013/2013-12-08-blogging-with-cabinjs-and-grunt.markdown

 ---
 title: Blogging with CabinJS and Grunt
+subtitle: My experience while rebuilding this blog with CabinJS and Grunt
 description: My experience while rebuilding this blog with CabinJS and Grunt
 tags:
   - cabinjs